stockparfait/experiments/distribution/README.md

 resembling Student's T with `a=3.0` for liquid US stocks, i.e. with the average daily cash volume over $1M.

+There question of the p-value still remains, but we don't yet have enough machinery to estimate it accurately for the T-distribution.

 ## What about Normal?

 First, let's go back to the overall distribution of all the liquid stocks, and